 We were flying into Dublin on an early morning flight which meant we’d have six hours to kill before the official hotel check-in time of 2 o’clock.

-In a heartbeat, the member of staff said come along to the hotel when you arrive in Dublin.
-If your room is ready you can have it and if not we’ll look after your luggage until it is.
-She went on to explain the transfer bus from the airport and wished us a safe flight.
+In a heartbeat, the staff member said, come along to the hotel when you arrive in Dublin.
+If your room is ready, you can have it and if not we’ll look after your luggage until it is.
+She explained the transfer bus from the airport and wished us a safe flight.

-These little but important touches have been our experience in every Premier Inn we’ve stayed in, hence why we book them!
+These tiny but significant touches have been our experience in every Premier Inn we’ve stayed in, hence why we book them!

 Transfer from Dublin Airport

-From the main terminal, the Premier Inn bus stop is a two-minute walk and it’s all flat – Yay!
+The Premier Inn bus stop is a two-minute walk from the main terminal, and it’s all flat – Yay!

-To be fair, all of the hotels in the area have dedicated buses which run between the airport and hotel but what I did notice is many of them are minibuses with no wheelchair access, whereas Premier Inn has a double-decker bus fitted with a wheelchair ramp.
+All of the hotels in the area have dedicated buses that run between the airport and hotel, but I noticed that many of them are minibuses with no wheelchair access.
+In contrast, Premier Inn has a double-decker bus fitted with a wheelchair ramp.

-I’m not sure who funds the bus as there’s a one euro charge per person but for the convenience, it’s a bargain.
+I’m not sure who funds the bus as there’s a one euro charge per person, but it’s a bargain for convenience.

 The bus runs from early morning to late at night and every thirty minutes, but it’s best to check first if you’re using it because timetables can change.